krigjo25/C/Arrays/Password/README.md

 ## About Password

-A CS program to ensure the user creates a valid password
+Implements a CS program to ensure the user creates a password which meets the requirements

 ###  Disclamers